 The IELTS test assesses your English language ability in all 4 skills – listening, reading, writing and speaking.
 There are 2 types of IELTS test – IELTS Academic and IELTS General training.
 Typically students wishing to study at a UK university at undergraduate or post-graduate level will require IELTS Academic and so most language schools in the UK offer this training.

 Section two of the IELTS listening test contains general information given as a monologue.
-To practice in advance you need to listen to instructions, tour guides and the like.
-Sometimes this involves a map so practice with language of directions (north, south, next to, behind, opposite etc).
+To practice in advance, you need to listen to instructions, tour guides and the like.
+Sometimes this involves a map so practice with the language of directions (north, south, next to, behind, opposite etc).

 Section three is an academic discussion, often between students and a tutor.
-This might involve language of decision making, giving reasons and opinions especially in the area of choosing courses, study topics and reviewing assignments.
+This might involve the language of decision-making, giving reasons and opinions, especially in the area of choosing courses, study topics and reviewing assignments.

-Unlike in the reading and writing parts of the test, you are not in control of the timing of the listening test so it is vital that you use the time you are given before and after each section of the test to read the questions and check your answers.
-Make predictions about possible answers and type of word or words (noun, verb, adjective or numbers etc) the answer might contain before each listening section.
-After each section go back over your answers to check you have not made any simple mistakes.
-However, if you are very confident about your answers, you might want to use that checking the time to go to the next section to prepare for that instead.
+Unlike in the reading and writing parts of the test, you are not in control of the timing of the listening test.
+Therefore, it is vital that you use the time you are given before and after each section of the test to read the questions and check your answers.

 Spelling is very important and you will probably lose a mark even if you make a small spelling mistake.
 Try your best with the spelling as you listen and then use the ten minutes transfer time at the end to think about it again.